simonsobs-uk/data-centre/docs/user/pipeline/5-interactive/1-classad-interactive.md

    :::{warning}
     By default, these are number of logical cores.
 Because of Simultaneous multithreading (SMT), this usually means the no. of physical cores is half of this number.
 This will have important consequence on over-subscription that we will mention later.
     :::

+`use_x509userproxy = True`
+: HTCondor will automatically transfer your AC in submit node to the worker node and set it up correctly such that you can access the grid storage system on this interactive worker node as well.

 `queue`
 : This line is a command that tells HTCondor to queue the job.
 When you submit this ClassAd, the job will be added to the queue and HTCondor will try to find a suitable machine that meets the specified requirements.